metmajer/dataseries.js/docs/gh-pages/FunctionDataSeriesGenerator.js.md

 ## <a name="time" href="#">time</a>(start, [precision=ds.time.DAY])

-Gets or sets a time range configuration.
+Sets or unsets a time range configuration to be applied during transformation.
-The time range's points in time are made available via the `x` parameter of the generator's `transform` method.
+The particular points in time of the time range will be made available via the `x` parameter of the generator's `transform` callback (if provided).
-The method returns a previously set time range configuration if no arguments are provided.
-The method sets the time range configuration if `start` and `precision` are provided.
+The method sets the time range configuration if `start` and `precision` are provided or unsets a previously set configuration if either argument is set to `undefined`.

 ### Examples: